Updated: October 1, 2022

 If not executed well, a commission structure can damage your business.
-It can scare customers away, create poor teamwork, encourage infighting, and lead to a lower performance from your sales team.
+It can scare customers away, create poor teamwork, encourage infighting, and lead to lower performance from your sales team.
 These are all avoidable casualties, but ones to keep in mind as you implement and measure this system.

 Get the Pros and Avoid the Cons with Your Commissions in Retail

 Closely monitor the performance and results of your commission structure.
 Your retail POS system should offer reporting and analysis to help illuminate trends and provide actionable data.
 Use this insight to make changes before it’s too late, and always strive to improve your small business.
 Give us a call today to learn more about KORONA POS and schedule a demo today!